Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

-where $\bm\beta_{\tilde y}$ and $\bm\beta_v$ parameterize the discrepancy.
-With priors specified for $\bm\theta$, $\sigma^2_{\tilde z}$, $\sigma^2_v$, $\bm\beta_{\tilde y}$, and $\bm\beta_v$, the posterior is proportional to likelihood multiplied by priors and can be sampled with MCMC.
-The main benefit of using this approach when an emulator is unnecessary is that the discrepancy model can be specified in a more reasonable way, and will be used with a proper distance metric in the likelihood.
-Note that this approach requires the warping decomposition be called for each likelihood evaluation.
+where $\bm\beta_{\tilde y}$ and $\bm\beta_v$ parameterize the discrepancy terms of $\tilde{y}$ and $v$ respectively.
+With a prior specified for $\bm\theta$, $\sigma^2_{\tilde z}$, $\sigma^2_v$, $\bm\beta_{\tilde y}$, and $\bm\beta_v$, the posterior is proportional to likelihood multiplied by priors and can be sampled with MCMC.
+Note that this approach requires the warping decomposition (and computer model) to be called for each likelihood evaluation.
 Even though this is just the decomposition of a single curve and fairly fast, this expense can make emulation more desirable.